go-macaron/docs/faqs.md

 ### Live code reload?

-[Bra](https://github.com/Unknwon/bra) is the prefect fit for live reloading Macaron and any other apps.
+[Bra](https://github.com/unknwon/bra) is the prefect fit for live reloading Macaron and other apps.